preethamrn/pokemondens/README.md

 - Support list of Pokemon in a table
 - Draggable map (handleDrag can also update all the den location positions): https://vuejsexamples.com/a-vue-component-that-create-moveable-and-resizable/
 - Resize buttons on map (change the scale)
+- Fix the transform-origin for scaling (it doesn't feel like the natural center of the screen is being preserved)
+- Scale map and center the transform to browser width on page load (only once!)
+- Fix styling for the hover layout
+- Add deep links into Serebii
+- Add contact and credits links
+- Search for dens by Pokemon
+- Setup all den Pokemon (update denPokemon.py script to generate the required component data)
+- Setup all den positions